eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 Checking STATIC EDP XML Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before Load a static EDP xml file, it would be useful to check its validity and make sure the file would be successfully loaded.
+Before loading a static EDP XML file, it would be useful to check its validity and make sure the file will be successfully loaded.
 This verification can be performed on DomainParticipantFactory using check_xml_static_discovery, using either xml files or the configuration directly, as in the examples below.